ENTERTAINMENT MERCHANTS ASSOCIATION, INC.

 Section 3.
 Nominations.
 Nominations for a member company to be designated to appoint an individual to serve on the Board may be made by any Director.
 All members of the Board of Directors shall be given written notice of nominations of companies to be entitled to appoint a Director, whether made by the Nominations Committee or by a member of the Board of Directors, at least five days before the date on which the Board of Directors shall vote on the nomination.

 Section 4.
 Appointment.
 Member companies shall be designated to appoint an individual to serve on the Board of Directors upon the favorable vote of a majority of the entire Board of Directors, except that the appointee of a member company under consideration for designation shall neither vote nor be counted in determining a majority of the entire Board of Directors for the purpose of such designation.
 A minimum of one (1) Director shall be appointed from among the Regular Members of the Association who are home entertainment retailers having at least one and no more than 100 retail locations.
+One (1) Director shall be appointed from among the Regular Members of the Association who are home entertainment distributors and at the recommendation of NAVD as described in Article IX.
+No member company may be represented on the Board of Directors by more than one Director.

 Section 5.
 Term of Service.